Author Login

 Photograph of Quinta de Regaleira, Sintra, Portugal

-Costa de Caparica, the best beach day-trip near Lisbon for summer
+Costa de Caparica, the best beach day-trip near Lisbon

 Located across the river and south of Lisbon, Caparica is known for its expansive beaches, surf, and popular summer playground.